RocketPy-Team/RocketPy/docs/user/motors/hybridmotor.rst

 When simulating this kind of motor in RocketPy, we internally use two motors: one for the solid fuel grain and another for the liquid oxidizer.

-The solid fuel behaviour is simulated by a solid motor, and the liquid oxidizer behaviour is simulated by a liquid motor.
+The solid fuel behavior is simulated by a solid motor, and the liquid oxidizer behavior is simulated by a liquid motor.
 The combination of these two create a valid hybrid motor.
 Everything is then defined at the same time using the HybridMotor class.